Visiting Research Fellow

 Biography

 Ben is also based in the Department of Public Health and Primary Care, University of Cambridge.
-He is a Post-Doctoral Associate at Jesus College.
+He is a Post-Doctoral Associate at Jesus College and a Fellow of the Queen’s Nursing Institute.

 Selected recent publications